 Why It Works: Strawberries have anti-inflammatory properties that can help treat razor bumps, and the fats in the sour cream will help to coat and soothe the skin.

 How to Make It: Mash a few strawberries with a small amount of sour cream, and mix properly.
 Apply the paste to the affected area and let sit for 15 to 20 minutes.
 Wash the paste off with cold water, and pat dry.

-Try this soothing blue gel to target ingrown hairs, razor bumps, razor burn, and redness.
-The formula combines chemical exfoliators (glycolic and salicylic acids) to help release trapped hairs and kill bacteria while offering soothing relief to irritated patches with boerhavia root extract.
+Try a soothing gel to target ingrown hairs, razor bumps, razor burn, and redness.
+The formula below combines chemical exfoliators (glycolic and salicylic acids) to help release trapped hairs and kill bacteria while offering soothing relief to irritated patches with boerhavia root extract.